-Regardless, Bright Night doesn't quite rise to the level of Google's Night Sight.
+Usability quirks aside, Bright Night doesn't quite rise to the level of Google's Night Sight.
 Putting aside some of the compositional differences between these photos, the Night Sight result is better all around, with more definition in the shadows, stronger color throughout and properly exposed highlights, especially pertaining to the ice patch on the road.

 The S10e's 10-megapixel front-facing shooter doesn't impress, either.
 It delivered a washedout selfie that also wasn't quite as sharp as the Pixel 3's, even though no softening or beautification filters were applied in either case.